Spin-valley physics in anomalous thermoelectric responses of the spin-orbit coupled $\alpha$-$T_3$ system with broken time-reversal symmetry: Results and discussions

 In the absence of magnetization ($M=0$), the Berry curvature obeys $\Omega^{n}_{\eta,\sigma}(\bm{k}) = -\,\Omega^{n}_{-\eta,-\sigma}(\bm{k})$, guaranteed by the TRS.
 This relation indicates that the total Berry curvature summed over the spin and valley degrees of freedom is zero, resulting in a vanishing net anomalous Hall response, despite significant local Berry curvature concentrated around the valleys.

 The broken TRS for $M\neq0$ leads to a significant redistribution and enhancement of the Berry curvature across all spin-split subbands.
+The staggered magnetization modifies the effective band gap, producing opposite effects in the $K$ and $K^\prime$ valleys.
+Consequently, the Berry curvature is enhanced in the valley with the reduced band gap and suppressed in the valley with the enlarged band gap.
+An analytical derivation of the Berry curvature at $\bm{k}=0$ for a given $\alpha$ is presented in Appendix B, which explicitly demonstrates how the interplay between SOI and staggered magnetization alters the band gaps in the two valleys.
 Specifically, the Berry curvatures associated with the CB and VB gain a dominant spin-dependent curvature near the valleys.
-The Berry curvature in the \( K' \) valley no longer mirrors that of the \( K \) valley, resulting in a finite imbalance between the spin channels.
+The Berry curvature in the $K^\prime$ valley no longer mirrors that of the $K$ valley, resulting in a finite imbalance between the spin channels.
 As a result, the spin and valley summed Berry curvature becomes nonzero, leading to a net anomalous Hall response.
 The pronounced contrast in Berry curvature patterns for different spin channels across both valleys highlights the tunability of spin and valley degrees of freedom via variation of the staggered magnetization.

 Additionally, we obtain the following analytical expressions of the Berry curvature

 for $\alpha=1$ and